princemuchhal1/Amazon-Clone/README.md

-# Amazon Clone
+# 🛒 Amazon Clone

-This is a front-end Amazon clone built using HTML and CSS.
+A front-end clone of the Amazon homepage built using HTML and CSS.
-It replicates the basic layout of the Amazon homepage.
+This project replicates the UI layout and design of a real e-commerce platform.

-# Features
+## 🚀 Features

-* Navigation bar
+* Navigation bar with logo and search
-* Product sections
+* Product grid layout
+* Banner section
-* Footer layout
+* Footer design

-# Tech Stack
+## 🛠️ Tech Stack

-* HTML
+* HTML5
-* CSS
+* CSS3

-# Future Improvements
+## 📌 Future Improvements

-* Add JavaScript functionality
+* Add JavaScript functionality (cart, search)
+* Make the website fully responsive
-* Improve responsiveness
+* Backend integration
-* Add cart and login system

-#How to Run
+## ▶️ How to Run

+1. Clone the repository
-Download the project and open `index.html` in your browser.
+2. Open `index.html` in your browser

+⭐ Feel free to fork and improve!